Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 The other two exchanged a look of bewilderment.

-"Long," Fell finally replied.
+"Long," Fell finally replied, his voice strained.
+He pushed himself up from the table, swaying slightly and placing a hand on its edge to steady himself.
 "My energy's sapped.
 I think I'm going to... sleep for a bit."
-He rose from the booth, nodding to them both before weaving his way through the crowded bar.
+The lights in his eyes flickered weakly as he gave a slow nod to them both before weaving his way through the crowded bar.

 Tara moved into the seat he'd vacated, next to the kitsune.
 They sat in an awkward silence.
 "I didn't catch your name," Tara said, gesturing to the purple-tinted suit the girl wore that matched her own, albeit tailored to accommodate three elegant tails.